darkn3rd/script-tut/README.md

 * format the precesion of floating point number in output

 **Brainstorming**: *Considering expanding this to show how to pass two arrays, and languages vary in this regard.
 This may cause the need to introduce the concept of pass-by-value and pass-by-reference, which is implicit in some languages.
 This is tabled for version 2.0 of the project*

+### Exiting

+This section covers exiting from a script and returning an exit code.

 ### Functions